Bin1512/bin1512.github.io/_pages/projects.md

 * **Household Income Prediction Using Socio-Demographic and Childhood Factors**<br>
   Built a regression model to identify key predictors of household income among older adults in Sweden using SHARE Wave 3 & 4 data.
 Explored relationships between demographic characteristics, education, and childhood background (e.g., number of books, self-rated abilities) and income.
 Addressed multicollinearity and variable redundancy to ensure model interpretability and robustness.

-* **House Price Prediction in New Taipei City Using Regression Analysis**<br>
-Developed a linear regression model to predict house prices per unit area for homes under 20 years old in the Sindian district of New Taipei City.
-Explored the influence of factors such as proximity to MRT stations, number of nearby convenience stores, and geographic coordinates.
-Preprocessed data to filter relevant observations and assessed variable importance to inform urban real estate insights.

 * **Key skills**: R, Tidyverse, Data wrangling, Data visualization, Exploratory data analysis(EDA), Correlation analysis, Linear regression, Logistic regression, Statistical modeling, Model evaluation.